-So while several research studies point out the issue with forecast bias, companies do next to nothing to reduce this bias, even though there is a substantial emphasis on concepts related to consensus-based forecasting.
+While several research studies point out the issue with forecast bias, companies do next to nothing to reduce this bias, even though there is a substantial emphasis on consensus-based forecasting concepts.
 Forecasting bias is endemic throughout the industry.
 However, so few companies actively address this topic.

 What Type of Bias?